Falven/marktree-docs/README.md

 **Pro Feature Highlight:**

+- **Generate Structure from Clipboard Tree**: Copy a Markdown‑style directory tree to your clipboard, right‑click any folder, and instantly scaffold the entire structure—folders and files—inside your workspace.
 - **Copy Staged Git Changes**: Gather your staged Git changes into Markdown diffs—perfect for partial commits or quick reviews.
 - **Copy Git Diffs for Selected Commits**: Use a QuickPick to select multiple commits, then MarkTree gathers the `git show` output for each commit and merges them into one Markdown snippet.
 - **Priority License Validation**: Faster updates and priority support.
 - And more coming soon!

-** Coming Soon!**
+**Coming Soon!**

-- **Copy Symbol and References**: Copy a symbol and all of it's references recursively into Markdown snippets.
+- **Copy Symbol and References**: Copy a symbol and all of its references recursively into Markdown snippets.

 Click the image or link above to get MarkTree Pro.
 Once purchased, you'll receive a license key to unlock all Pro features directly in your existing MarkTree installation.

 ---